Asian Crunchy Noodle Salad is a cold salad made with crisp snap peas, carrots, peppers and a peanut butter dressing. Pressure Cooker or Stove Top.

 When the pasta is ready, pull it out of the hot water and strain it under cold water to stop the cooking.
 Place the pasta into a large mixing bowl.

-Place the sugar snap peas into the steamer basket and put the basket into the hot water or Pressure Cooker, just to blanche a little.
 The sugar snap peas should remain crisp, so make sure not to over cook.
 1-2 minutes in the hot water will do.

 Add the carrots, bean sprouts, pepper and scallions and mix through.